jitsi/handbook/docs/dev-guide/iframe.md

 api.executeCommand('toggleFilmStrip');
 ```

-* **toggleChat** - Hides / shows the chat.
+* **toggleChat** - Hide or show chat messaging.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleChat');
 ```

-* **toggleShareScreen** - Starts / stops screen sharing.
+* **toggleShareScreen** - Start or stop screen sharing.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleShareScreen');
 ```

-* **toggleTileView** - Enter / exit tile view layout mode.
+* **toggleTileView** - Enter or exit the tile view layout mode.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleTileView');
 ```

 * **hangup** - Hangups the call.

 No arguments are required.

 ```javascript
 api.executeCommand('hangup');
 ```

 * **email** - Changes the local email address.

-This command requires one argument - the new email address to be set.
+This command requires the new email address as the single argument.

 ```javascript
 api.executeCommand('email', 'example@example.com');
 ```

 * **avatarUrl** - Changes the local avatar URL.

-This command requires one argument - the new avatar URL to be set.
+This command requires the new avatar URL to be set as the single argument.

 ```javascript
 api.executeCommand('avatarUrl', 'https://avatars0.githubusercontent.com/u/3671647');
 ```

-* **sendEndpointTextMessage** - Sends a text message to another participant through the datachannels.
+* **sendEndpointTextMessage** - Sends a text message to another participant through the data channels.

 ```javascript
 api.executeCommand('sendEndpointTextMessage', 'receiverParticipantId', 'text');
 ```

 * **setLargeVideoParticipant** - Displays the given participant on the large video.

-The participant with the particpant id (Jid) if specified will be displayed on the large video.
+The particpant ID (Jid), if specified, will be displayed on the large video.
 If no argument is passed, the participant to be displayed on the large video will be automatically selected based on the dominant/pinned speaker settings.

 ```javascript
 api.executeCommand('setLargeVideoParticipant', 'abcd1234');
 ```

 * **setVideoQuality** - Sets the send and receive video resolution.

-This command requires one argument - the resolution height to be set.
+The resolution height is the single argument to add.

 ```javascript
 api.executeCommand('setVideoQuality', 720);
 ```

 * **muteEveryone** - Mute all the other participants.
 It can only be executed by a moderator.
 No arguments are required.
 ```javascript
 api.executeCommand('muteEveryone');